PhilGrunewald/Behave2016/manuscript.md

 Technical information on products can also be obtained directly from manufactures.
 Specifications are increasingly available online and can be collected via web 'scrapers'.
 Key parameters include U-values, power ratings, and efficiency values.
 [XXX ref]

-Given the short life of incandescent light bulbs, it was possible for models like DECADE to infer their use based on the replacement rate.
+Given the short life of incandescent light bulbs, it is possible for models like DECADE to infer their use based on the replacement rate.
 For LEDs the link between sales and total energy consumed has become more difficult.
 [XXX Kevin - is that fair to say?]

 ### Physical inspection of homes
 Physical inspections can provide insights into the ownership and distribution of end-use equipment along with physical characteristics of the buildings themselves, such as used for SAP assessments.